What Really is WannaCry Ransomware: Identifying It in Simpler Terms

 Large companies with sophisticated security systems are able to spot this occurring and can isolate documents to minimise damage.
 Individuals might not be so lucky and could end up losing access to all of their information.
 The best protection against ransomware attacks is to have all files backed up in a completely separate system.
 This means that if you suffer an attack you won’t lose any information to the hackers.

 It is difficult to prevent determined hackers from launching a ransomware attack, but exercising caution can help.
-Cyber attackers need to download the malicious software onto a computer, phone or other connected device.
+Cyber attackers need to download the malicious software onto a computer, phone or other connected devices.
 While the key advice to dealing with ransomware is prevention – update your catches, back up your files, don’t open any suspicious emails – it really doesn’t mean much after you’ve already been locked out of your computer while hackers extort your own encrypted files from you.
-WannaCry ransomware is targeting three versions of Windows in particular, Windows 8, Windows XP and Windows Server 2003
+WannaCry ransomware is targeting three versions of Windows, in particular, Windows 8, Windows XP and Windows Server 2003

 For now, the best advice to guard against this virus is not to click on suspicious links or open attachments from unknown sources.
 Check the reliability of a link by hovering your cursor over it to make sure the URL matches the hyperlink.

 You can also install updates and patches on your operating systems and applications as soon as you receive them, while experts have also advised the use of complex passwords and logins.
 To further enhance your IT security, include random, upper- and lowercase letters; numbers; and symbols.
 Do not reuse old passwords and logins.
-Users should also have a back-up solution of your files on an external drive or other appropriate medium, so you’ll still have access even if you lose access to your computer or other device.
+Users should also have a back-up solution of your files on an external drive or other appropriate media, so you’ll still have access even if you lose access to your computer or another device.